What faculty titles are covered by the contract?

 Are Intermittent Lecturers entitled to a review and the accompanying increase?

-An Intermittent Lecturer may submit a written request for a review after his or her fifth year of service.
-If the review is successful, the Intermittent Lecturer shall receive a seven percent (7%) increase to the Lecturer’s full-time rate effective on the 1st of September following successful completion of the review.
-An Intermittent Lecturer may request a second review after his or her ninth year of service.
-If successful, the Intermittent Lecturer shall receive a seven percent (7%) increase to the Lecturer’s full-time rate effective on the 1st day of September following successful completion of the review.
+An Intermittent Lecturer may submit a written request for a review after their fifth year of service.
+If the review is successful, the Intermittent Lecturer shall receive a seven percent (7%) increase to the Lecturer’s full-time rate effective on the 1st of September following successful completion of the review*.
+An Intermittent Lecturer may request a second review after their ninth year of service.
+If successful, the Intermittent Lecturer shall receive a seven percent (7%) increase to the Lecturer’s full-time rate effective on the 1st day of September following successful completion of the review*.